vburckhardt/terraform-ibm-cbr/modules/fscloud/README.md

 Important: In order to avoid unexpected breakage in the account against which this module is executed, the CBR rule enforcement mode is set to 'report' (or 'disabled' for services not supporting 'report' mode) by default.
 It is recommended to test out this module first with these default, and then use the `target_service_details` variable to set the enforcement mode to "enabled" gradually by service.
 The [usage example](../../examples/fscloud/) demonstrates how to set the enforcement mode to 'enabled' for the key protect ("kms") service.

-**Note on Event Notifications**: Event Notifications introduced SMTP API that does not support `report` enforcement mode.
-By default `report` mode is set which excludes SMTP API.
-If enforcement mode is set to `enabled`, CBR will be applied to the SMTP API as well.
+**Note on Event Notifications**: By default, `disabled` enforcement mode is set for Event Notifications as the SMTP API does not support `report` enforcement mode.

 **Note on global_deny variable**: When a `scope` is specified in a rule for the target service, a new separate `global rule` will be created for the respective target service to scope `all the resources` of that service.
 This can be opted out by setting the variable `global_deny = false`.
 It is also mandatory to set `global_deny = false` when no scope is specified for the target service.